flow-storm/flow-storm-debugger/docs/dev_notes.md

 uses a mutable list.
 It would be simpler if this could be an immutable list but the decision was made because it needs to be fast to build, and without too much garbage generation, so we don't make the debuggee threads too slow.
-With the current architecture transients can't be used because there isn't a trace that indicates that a thread is done, so it can be persisted.
+With the current architecture transients can't be used because there isn't a trace that indicates that a thread is done, so it can't be persisted.
 Maybe it can be done in the future if some kind of batching by time is implemented.

 All objects that represent traces are defined by types in `flow-storm.runtime.types.*` instead of maps.
 This is to reduce memory footprint.